deviprasadbrl/Modular-Multi-Organ-Cancer-Classification-System/README.md

 A modular deep-learning system for medical image classification that first validates and routes an input image to the appropriate medical-domain expert, then performs domain-specific classification and generates a Grad-CAM visualization for interpretability.

-> **Disclaimer:** This project is an educational/research prototype and is **not a clinically validated medical diagnostic system**.
+> **Disclaimer:** This project is an educational prototype and is **not a clinically validated medical diagnostic system**.
 It must not be used for medical diagnosis or treatment decisions.

 ---